namtel-hp/FSTWeek/README.md

 1. Sign in/Sign up
 2. Realtime updates
-3. Notification update when the app is in the background
+3. Notification update when the app is in the background (Node.js, Link: https://github.com/tareqjoy/FSTWeek/blob/master/index.js)
 4. Realtime discussions/chatting
 5. Admin app can add and monitor them
 6. Splash Screen